 Canned Biscuits:

-- Canned biscuits generally last around 2 months in the fridge, even if past the best-by date.
+- Canned biscuits last about two months in the fridge, even if past the “best if used by date”.
 Store too long, and they’ll pop open.
-If in doubt, freeze individual biscuits and once frozen, place in a Ziploc.
-Thaw overnight or bake from frozen.

 Hope you enjoy!